zostay/RakuWAPI/README.md

   <tr>
     <td><code>p6w.protocol</code></td>
     <td><code>Set:D</code></td>
-    <td>This is a <a href="http://doc.perl6.org/type/Set">Set</a> containing the names of response protocols the server is able to process from the applicaiton.
+    <td>This is a <a href="http://doc.perl6.org/type/Set">Set</a> containing the names of response protocols the server is able to process from the application.
 This specification defines "http" and "ws" protocols.</td>
   </tr>
   <tr>
     <td><code>p6w.body.encoding</code></td>